RicoJia/ricojia.github.io/_posts/2017/2017-02-07-nullspace-svd.markdown

     - Each term $\sqrt{\sigma_1} u_1 v_1^T$ has rank 1, because it's formed by only 1 linearly independ row and column

 - Image Compression: By SVD'ing an image and keeping first 5 columns of the U matrix (so they are eigen vectors of the image column space) and first 5 rows of the V matrix, we can already see some features.
-- Digital Watermark: after SVD'ing an image, one can change an column in $U$ or $V$ with low $\sigma$ value to their own "digital watermark"
+- Digital Watermark: after SVD'ing an image, one can change an column in $U$ or $V$ with low $\sigma$ value to their own "digital watermark".

 <p align="center">
     <figure>